Miami

 Jo Allyn Lowe Park

-" 'Star party cancelled due to weather conditions for telescopes--dew point not good!' "
+" Pack some snacks for the drive from Miami; this destination is a justified detour.
+'Star party cancelled due to weather conditions for telescopes--dew point not good!' "

 Hobbs State Park